 sudo flatpak uninstall --delete-data com.slack.Slack

-Specifically, the --delete-data flag removes application data stored in ~/.var/app/com.slack.Slack/.
+The --delete-data flag removes application data stored under ~/.var/app/com.slack.Slack/.

 Remove User Data Directories